 Advantages of E-filing

 E-filing allows you to make sure your information stays secure and that you receive your refund quickly.
-However, in order to e-file you have to go to a tax preparer, use a tax software to file them yourself, or use one of the “Free File” programs.

 When you file your tax return electronically you will get a confirmation that lets you know that the IRS has received it.
 This lets you know that they are processing your return.
 Also, if your return is not accepted you will receive a rejection notice.
 Usually, 24 hours after you have submitted your return you will receive a confirmation or rejection.
 In the event that your return is rejected, you will also be made aware of what needs to be done to get it approved.